Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Why this matters

-TDEC's interpretation erases the distinction between healthy and impaired waters.
+This interpretation erases the distinction between healthy and impaired waters.
 If volume increases are fine when concentration improves, the impaired-water prohibition has no independent meaning — it collapses into the same test as for healthy waters.

-Section 4 — Precedent
+Section 4 — Franklin Precedent

 In 2017, the City of Franklin — upstream on the same river — sought a 33% expansion (12→16 MGD).